Indoor visits are back!!

 93 employees have tested positive for COVID-19 since April 1st.

 Mount Olivet Home/Mount Olivet Careview follow standard protocols and procedures to prevent or limit the spread of infectious diseases within our buildings.

 All Mount Olivet employees receive annual training on Infection Control policies and procedures and our Nursing Department/Infection Control Nurse continually monitor for the presence of any infectious outbreak.

 Our recent state infection control survey conducted by the Minnesota Department of Health

-We are aware of the essential caregivers guidance, as well as expanded indoor visitors guidance from the Minnesota Department of Health for nursing facilities.
-We are required to have 28 consecutive days of no positive residents or staff in the building to expand to level 2 of the indoor visits.
-When we get to less than one week to meeting that goal we will update the website with the date of planned opening.
+We are aware of the compassionate caregivers guidance, as well as expanded indoor visitors guidance from the Minnesota Department of Health for nursing facilities.
+We are required to have 14 consecutive days of no positive residents or staff in the building to expand to level 2 of the indoor visits.
+When we get close to meeting that goal we will update the hotline with the date of planned opening.
 Please understand this will require about 550 tests per week to be COVID free to be able to move to the level 2 for general opening.

-The essential caregiver policy has been enacted and those individuals have been contacted.
+The compassionate caregiver policy has been enacted and those individuals have been contacted.

 We are following the policy of the Federal Government and State Department of Health.